Strapontin/PeriodicElementsCollection/README.md

 The randomness of the minted element depends on available elements (user level) and the relative element atomic mass (higher atomic mass has less chances to be picked).

-For every element minted, there is a 1/10_000 chances to mint an antimatter element.
+For every element minted, there is 1/10_007 chances to mint an antimatter element.
 The same rules (regarding levels) apply here.

+> Note that 10_007 is chosen here as a prime number, as a non-prime number may in some cases not provide antimatter for every elements.

 Allows minting of multiple packs, given the amount of eth transfered.